reviewdog/reviewdog/proto/rdp/README.md

 # Reviewdog Diagnostic Protocol (RDP)

 Reviewdog Diagnostic Protocol (RDP.
-Or **R**eview**D**og **P**rotocol in short.) defines standard machine readable message structures which represents a result of diagnostic tool such as a compiler or a linter.
+Or **R**eview**D**og **P**rotocol in short.) defines standard machine-readable message structures which represents a result of diagnostic tool such as a compiler or a linter.

 The idea behind the Reviewdog Diagnostic Protocol (RDP) is to standardize